darwin-eu-studies/DrugExposureDiagnosticsTemplate/README.md

 -   Download the code from Github as a zip file.
 -   Rename the zip file to match the folder name in the execution-config.yml file, {Study ID}-DrugExposureDiagnostics
 -   Upload the zip file to ExecutionEngine and click submit

+# Note on Docker images

+This template can be used with Arachne (in Docker mode) or with the Darwin execution engine.
+Both pull docker images and run the R code inside them.
+The docker image used for this template is created from the dockerfile [here](https://github.com/darwin-eu/execution-engine/blob/da1679f3c653d21e4becc83087dc04d97f91bf55/execution-engine-runtime/DockerImages/darwin-base/Dockerfile#L1).
+It is maintained by the darwin project.
+The dockerfile in this reposity adds a specific set of R packages based on the renv lock file to the darwin base docker image.